15 best to do in Sidmouth, Devon in 2023

 It’s a stunning walk, just make sure you’re kitted out and have the right footwear on.

-If you’re wanting a longer walk, but don’t fancy so many ups and downs, head to Exmouth on the coastal path from Sidmouth.
+If you want a longer walk, but don’t fancy so many ups and downs, head to Exmouth on the coastal path from Sidmouth.

 This one is easy to moderate in difficulty making it a much more chilled-out route.